My hope is to focus you on a few common sense ideas that are all you need to be a successful investor.

 IV.
 A Sensible Approach

-Two critical concepts in successful stock investing: looking for companies that are inherently stable, buying them with a margin of safety.
-Your fund managers should zealously adhere to these ideas.
+Critical concepts in successful stock investing: looking for companies that are profitable and stable, buying them with a margin of safety.
+The common sense source of higher returns.

-Your funds should each have dozens of individual companies.
+Your funds should each have many, many individual companies.
 Your overall portfolio should have a mix of stock funds, bond funds and money funds.
 That’s it.